nikolalsvk/blog/content/root/uses/index.md

   - [zsh](https://www.zsh.org/)
   - [oh-my-zsh](https://ohmyz.sh/)
   - [fig](https://fig.io/)
-  - [Brave Browser](https://brave.com/) has been good to me.
-I like that it blocks ads out of the box.
+  - [Arc](https://arc.net/) has been good to me for some time now.
+Check it out.
   - Sometimes, you have to test some APIs or make WebSocket connections.
 Right about then, I roll out [Postman](https://www.postman.com/) to do it.
   - To let people schedule a call with me, I use [Calendly](https://calendly.com/nikolalsvk).
   - To manage my newsletter - [ConvertKit](https://convertkit.com?lmref=EVgZiQ) is awesome.